The Dubai World Cup Millinery Awards

 Hear us out.
 The Kentucky Derby is known for its traditions of Mint Juleps, fantastic racing, and of course the ‘Derby Hat.’
 Women appear in fine outfits lavishly accessorized with large, elaborate hats,” is the only description of the fashion worn to the Kentucky Derby according to Wikipedia.
 Therein lies the poor and very unfashionable stereotype of what racing fashion in the USA looks like.

-Unfortunately, even at races other than the KY Derby, some ladies feed this stereotype by continuing to wear these overdone and unneccesary headpieces, (we choose not to call them hats).
+Unfortunately, even at races other than the KY Derby, some ladies feed this stereotype by continuing to wear these overdone and unnecessary headpieces, (we choose not to call them hats).

 Are you sitting down?
 Ladies, there is such a thing as a TOO BIG HAT!
 Here are 5 indications that your hat is too big: